flytbase/flytdocs/source/docs/FlytSim/native/install.rst

 Activate FlytSim
 ----------------

 .. note:: This step requires you to have a registered FlytBase Account.
-In case you don't have an account, :ref:`create a FlytBase Account<create_flytbase_account>` before you proceed.
+In case you don't have an account, `create a FlytBase Account <http://docs.flytbase.com/docs/FlytOS/GettingStarted/SignUp.html>`_ before you proceed.

 You have to activate installed FlytSim, without which critical APIs will not function.

 1. Make sure your machine has internet access before proceeding.
 2. :ref:`Launch FlytSim <launch flytsim>` and ignore warnings thrown in the terminal for license not being activated.
-3. :ref:`Launch FlytConsole <FlytConsole_launch>`.
+3. `Launch FlytConsole <http://localhost/flytconsole>`_.
 You can launch FlytConsole in your browser using the URL ``http://localhost/flytconsole`` or on some other PC's browser using the URL ``http://ip-address-of-device/flytconsole``.
 In FlytConsole click on **Activate Now tag** under **License tab** at bottom right corner.
 A pop-up will appear which will direct you to the device registration page.
 If you are not logged in, enter your FlytBase Account credentials to log in.
 4. Choose a device nick-name and select your compute engine.
 5. In the license drop-down list, select existing license if available or select ‘Issue a new license’.
 You can also provide a nick-name for your license.
 6. Click on Save Changes to register device and generate a license key.